Microbicide Trials Network

 Drug absorption and distribution: Researchers measured the concentration of tenofovir in vaginal tissue and blood in both its inactive and active states.
 To work against HIV, tenofovir must be activated by the addition of two molecules called phosphates, a process that takes place inside the cell.
 At each mid-study period, participants provided a small amount of blood to determine how much tenofovir was circulating in the body.
 At sites with laboratory capacity, blood was also used to determine if tenofovir was present inside cells and, if so, how much of the drug was active.
 At the end of each study period, researchers took samples of blood and vaginal fluid, which was used to look for protective proteins and cytokines, molecules that are part of the body’s immune system.
 Blood and vaginal fluid also was collected within a certain number of hours of the participant taking the dose in the clinic.
 For the more intensive studies conducted at the U.S. sites, women were randomized into one of four groups based on the schedule of tests performed at the end of each study period.
 One of these four groups had vaginal fluid, cervix cells and vaginal tissue samples taken before using the product.
 The three other groups of women underwent these procedures at either two, four or six hours following product use.

-10. Why compare a vaginal gel with an oral tablet in the same trial?
+9. Why compare a vaginal gel with an oral tablet in the same trial?

 Evaluating both approaches in a single trial can yield more scientifically valuable and reliable information with which to directly compare tenofovir gel and oral tenofovir as prevention approaches for women.
 In MTN-001, critical questions about adherence, acceptability, and pharmacokinetics could be addressed more definitively than separate studies could.
 For instance, because women in MTN-001 used each of the three daily regimens, they were better able to inform researchers about their preferences for and adherence to each.

-11. Why were the studies different in the U.S. and African sites?
+10. Why were the studies different in the U.S. and African sites?

 Some of the tests and studies that were conducted in MTN-001 required highly specialized clinical facilities and laboratory equipment as well as an experienced staff trained in using them.
-The U.S. sites have this capacity, which is why the intensive drug studies were performed there.
+The U.S. sites had this capacity, which is why the intensive drug studies were performed there.

-12. What was done to ensure the safety of the participants?
+11. What was done to ensure the safety of the participants?

 MTN-001 was designed according to the most rigorous international medical practice and ethical standards and included numerous measures, beginning at the site level, intended to protect the safety and well-being of participants.
 As with all MTN studies, MTN-001 incorporated a multi-tiered safety review process that involved strict national and international procedures for monitoring and reporting.
 This process included clinicians evaluating participants at the trial sites; a team at the MTN statistical and data management center (SDMC) that assessed incoming reports on a daily basis; three MTN physicians – two specializing in infectious diseases and HIV and the other in obstetrics and gynecology – who reviewed summary reports and any concerns raised by site clinicians or the SDMC; monthly reviews by a protocol safety review team; and periodic reviews by a study monitoring committee (SMC).
 No concerns with safety were found in any of the SMC reviews of MTN-001.
 Had there been, the SMC could have recommended that the study proceed with design modifications or be discontinued.

-13. Did any of the participants acquire HIV while taking part in this trial?
+12. Did any of the participants acquire HIV while taking part in this trial?

 No participants in MTN-001 acquired HIV while they were in the study.
 To reduce the risk of HIV in women participating in any of its trials, MTN researchers provide all trial participants free condoms, frequent HIV testing and HIV risk-reduction counseling and routine testing and treatment for sexually transmitted infections (STIs).
-Despite these intensive, ongoing efforts, a woman participating in a trial could acquire HIV if she has unprotected sex with a partner who is infected.
-It is important to note that although no participants acquired HIV while in MTN-001, it cannot be assumed from this kind of trial that the products protect against HIV.
+If a woman had become infected during MTN-001, she would have been counseled and referred by study staff to services at local facilities that provide medical care and treatment, including ARV therapy, and psychological and social support.

-17. Did women participating in the study provide informed consent?
+13. Did women participating in the study provide informed consent?

 Written informed consent was obtained from each study participant prior to screening and enrollment using forms translated into local languages.
 In addition, site community educators and Community Advisory Board members played important roles in helping prospective participants understand the study.
 The process ensures that women understood the procedures, as well as possible risks and benefits of the study.
 Participants were told that they were under no obligation to participate and could leave the study at any time, without consequence.

-18. What were the medical benefits for women participating in the study?
+14. What were the medical benefits for women participating in the study?

 Study participants received free laboratory tests and physical exams, counseling on HIV prevention and free condoms.
 STI risk-reduction counseling, testing and treatment was provided at no charge to both women and their partners.
 In addition, MTN-001 provided pregnancy testing at every clinic visit and linked participants with services related to contraception.